How to make a delicious passion fruit and vanilla pastry cream filling for giant raspberry macarons. A handy recipe for using up 3 egg yolks.

-Admittedly, picking one or two out has become quicker, thanks to taking around eager testers on my previous chocolate and pastry tours around Saint-Germain in Paris.
-What a responsibility it can be to choose a wide enough variety of fabulous samples without them all floating off into a sugar coma.
+I have seen the proof just what a dilemma it can be, as I've witnessed such eager testers on my previous chocolate and pastry tours around Saint-Germain in Paris.
+What a responsibility it can be to choose a wide enough variety of fabulous samples without them all floating off into a sugar coma in one sitting!

 As you can imagine, such Parisian pâtisserie temptations are a constant source of exciting inspiration.
 For this dessert classic I replaced the lychee and rose with a zingy passion fruit filling, adding that extra acidic touch to the raspberries.

-juice of 3 passion fruits (the equivalent of 4 tbsp once seeds removed)
+- 3 passion fruits (the equivalent of 4 tablespoon once seeds removed)

-2. Continue to whisk over the heat until the mixture thickens.
-Cover with cling film so that no skin forms on the surface and leave to cool for about 10 minutes then chill in the fridge for at least an hour.
+- Continue to whisk over the heat until the mixture thickens.
+Cover with cling film so that no skin forms on the surface.
+Leave to cool for about 10 minutes then chill in the fridge for at least an hour.

-4. When chilled, whisk in the juice of the strained passion fruits and continue to chill until closer to serving time.
+- Whisk in the juice of the strained passion fruits into the pastry cream and chill until closer to serving time.

-Spoon or pipe out the filling into the middle of 6 giant macaron bases and arrange about 8-10 raspberries (according to size) on the outside and finish off by topping with a macaron shell.
+- Spoon or pipe out the filling into the middle of 6 giant macaron shells and arrange about 8-10 raspberries (according to size) on the outside and finish off by topping with a macaron shell.